-Because change can be overwhelming, especially when running a growing company and managing daily tasks, many small business owners put changing ownership shares on the backburner or opt to change ownership informally.
-But experts say that taking the proper steps is important, in order to ensure that your ownership stake in a company is protected.
+Because change can be overwhelming, especially when running a growing company and managing daily tasks, many small business owners put changing ownership shares on the backburner or opt to change ownership percentages informally.
+But taking the proper steps is important and the only way to ensure that your ownership stake in a company is protected.
 In this guide, we’ll explain the importance of ownership percentages and how to change your ownership stake.

 In this situation, you and your partner each own 50% of the business.
 Up until now, neither of you has been able to afford to leave stable jobs to devote 100% to the growing business.
 Now, however, your personal life will allow you to take a risk, quit your job, and work at the company full-time.
 In order to do this, you’ll want to own more than 50% of the company.

 If your company decides to take out a small business loan, the lender will typically look at the financial qualifications of all owners holding more than 20% of the company.
-If you fall under this criteria, your credit will be considered and you’ll likely be asked to personally guarantee the loan.
-In order to qualify for many loan programs with lower interest rates, your credit score will also need to be above 620.
+If you fall under this criteria, your credit will be considered, and you’ll likely be asked to personally guarantee the loan.
+In order to qualify for many business loans with lower interest rates, your credit score will also need to be above 620.

 Sometimes businesses will opt to shift ownership percentages so that the company can access funds at the best interest rates.
 But this isn’t always a wise way to go, cautions Anna Dodson, partner at Goodwin Procter LLP.